Coding interviews are a pain in the butt.

 Its strongest selling points are its selection of programming language options, diversity of questions, and visual aids such as illustrations and code snippets.

-Despite perpetuating an impractical ritual, this course is highly useful for people wanting a FAANG-level job where they are certain to encounter computer science trivia questions.
+This course is highly useful for people wanting a FAANG-level job where they are certain to encounter computer science trivia questions.

 🔎 Check out Hacking the Coding Interview here.